Documentation forKiwi Syslog Server

 New KSS Users Existing KSS Users

-This guide continues from the Kiwi Syslog Server installation and takes you through the step to begin managing syslog messages and SNMP traps.
+This guide continues from the legacy Kiwi Syslog Server installation and takes you through the step to begin managing syslog messages and SNMP traps.

-If you are looking for information on upgrading to the newest version of Kiwi Syslog Server, see the Kiwi Syslog Server Upgrade Guide.
+If you are looking for information on upgrading to the newest version of Kiwi Syslog Server, see the legacy Kiwi Syslog Server Upgrade Guide.

-Install Kiwi Syslog Server
+Install legacy Kiwi Syslog Server

 Create rules